Dragon Lady Holly Trees

 Dragon Lady Holly Trees for Sale Online

-Evergreen Dragon Lady Holly habit is narrow, upright-pyramidal with very spiny, glossy dark green leaves and bright red berries. new growth is a very sophisticated dark green, perfect for tall hedge or specimen.
+Dragon Lady Holly Trees are an evergreen holly that stays narrow, upright and pyramidal in shape with no pruning.
+Dragon Lady Hollies have very spiny, glossy dark green leaves and bright red berries.
+New growth is a very sophisticated dark green, perfect for a tall hedge or specimen.

 Dragon Lady Holly habit is narrow, upright-pyramidal with very spiny, glossy dark green leaves and bright red berries. new growth is a very sophisticated dark green, perfect for tall hedge or specimen.